arduino/docs-content/content/arduino-cloud/03.cloud-interface/02.variables/variables.md

 ### Basic Types

 The below example shows how to use some of the basic types.
-Remember that cloud variables are configured in the Arduino IoT cloud, and generated into your Thing's `thingProperties.h` file.
+Remember that cloud variables are configured in the Arduino Cloud, and generated into your Thing's `thingProperties.h` file.

 In this example, we are using the following cloud variables: